SW-ShadowScripter/Hunting-Journey/README.md

 >.... file overwrite
 >>...append
-filedescriptor  it is a number ..... the number identify the file and open in linux every thing os file ........... ghum gaya na dimag
+filedescriptor  it is a number ..... the number identify the file and open in linux every thing os file ........... ghum gaya na dimag.

+..